Organizational culture: Legal liability

 In the US, corporate culture can legally be found to be a cause of injuries and a reason for fining companies, such as when the US Department of Labor Mine Safety and Health Administration levied a fine of more than US$10.8 million on Performance Coal Co. following the Upper Big Branch Mine disaster in April 2010.
 This was the largest fine in the history of this agency.

 Subcultures

-Groups within the organization may act according to their own subcultures that are not fully aligned with that of the organization as a whole.
+Groups within the organization may act according to their own subcultures that are not fully aligned with those of the organization as a whole.
 For example, computer technicians will have expertise, language and behaviors gained independently of the organization, but their presence can influence the culture of the larger organization.

 Shadow side

 Egan and Tate speak of organizations having a "shadow side", which Egan defined as:

 All those things that substantially and consistently affect the productivity and quality of the working life of a business, for better or worse, but which are not found on organisation charts, in company manuals, or in the discussions that take place in formal meetings.

 Tate describes the shadow side as the "often disagreeable, messy, crazy and opaque aspects of [an] organisation's personality".